 1. Promoted Account

-The Promoted Account is featured in Twitter search results and within the Who To Follow section.
-Promoted Accounts are suggested to a users based on their public list of who they follow.
+The Promoted Account ad goals are to increase the number of relevant followers to a Twitter profile.
+The ads are featured in Twitter search results and within the Who To Follow section.
+Promoted Accounts are suggested to users based on ad targeting on desktops and mobile.

 2. Promoted Tweets